 The slick marketing tactics used to promote 6 Steps To Freedom are highly deceptive.
 They promise a true road to riches for $47 then dangle the carrot of financial freedom in front of you until you've forked out $1,000's.

-If you're considering 6 Steps To Freedom I wholeheartedly suggest you take 6 steps back and run for the hills.
+If you're considering joining 6 Steps To Freedom then I urge you to take 6 huge steps back and run for the hills.

 What Is 6 Steps To Freedom?

-6 Steps To Freedom by Jeff Lerner promises you an exact system you can follow to become financially free and live life on your own terms.
+6 Steps To Freedom by Jeff Lerner promises to be the exact system you can follow to become financially free and live life on your own terms.

 Head on over to the sales page and you'll see a banner across the top claiming this program has been featured on places like Newsweek and USA Today… except it hasn't.

-This is fake news and not a good start!
+This is fake news and not exactly the best start!

-Anyways, when you click the button to find out more you'll have to enter your email before you’ll be allowed to watch the sales video that asks you to hand over $49.
+Click the button to find out more you'll have to enter your email to watch the sales video that asks you to hand over $49.

-Instead, we're hit with dramatic pictures with pictures of yachts, cars, beaches and mansions.
+Instead, we're hit with pictures of yachts, cars, beaches and mansions.

 You'll hear people brag about how much money they've made, throwing big numbers around like $72k, $32k and $89k.

-In both videos, we get a lot of hype, but we’re not ever given any solid information like what the business model is, what kind of tasks you’ll have to complete to generate an income, what the 6 steps are and how it actually works.
+In both videos, we get a lot of hype, but no solid information about what the business model is, what kind of work is involved to generate income, what the 6 steps are or how it actually works.

-All we know at this point is that Jeff says we'll learn the simple techniques he used to generate $50,000 in 5 days selling a $49 product that costs nothing to deliver.
+All we know at this point is Jeff says we'll learn the simple techniques he used to generate $50,000 in 5 days selling a $49 product.

 Actually, 6 Steps To Freedom is nothing new – I've seen a dozen of programs very similar to this one, all coming from Jeff Lerner.